Our Research

 Does Alabama have good online colleges and universities?

 In a word, yes.
 Alabama offers flexible, affordable online degree options, many of which are highly ranked.
-For instance, U.S. News & World Report ranks University of Alabama’s online Bachelor of Arts program in business #4 in the nation, and its online Master of Business Administration #5 in the nation.
+For instance, U.S. News & World Report ranks the University of Alabama as the #6 best school in the country for earning an online Bachelor’s in Business.
 A degree in business can take you a long way in Alabama, as management positions are in high demand.
-Alabama also offers many other types of online degrees and growing industries to choose from.
+Alabama offers many other types of online degrees and growing industries for you to choose from as well.

 Do online college credits in Alabama cost more than in-person classes?